This statement is made pursuant to section 54 of the Modern Slavery Act 2015 for the financial year ending 31 December 2016.

 UNISON understands that its largest exposure to modern slavery and human trafficking will come from its third party supply chains.

-Key suppliers are expected to share the same values as UNISON and declare their compliance with UNISON’s Supplier Code of Conduct, which includes the Ethical Trade Initiative (ETI) Base Code as minimum labour standards.
+Key suppliers are expected to share the same values as UNISON and declare their compliance with UNISON’s Supplier Code of Conduct, which includes the Ethical Trade Initiative base code as minimum labour standards.

 UNISON does not permit its key suppliers to subcontract work except where prior permission has been obtained.